 You can easily see a video’s tags using TubeBuddy:

 YouTube SEO: How to Rank YouTube Videos: Step-by-step guide to ranking videos in YouTube search (with some helpful content about using tags)

-How To Properly Tag Your YouTube Videos: Helpful guide to tagging by Darrel Eves that includes a helpful case study.
+How To Properly Tag Your YouTube Videos: Guide to tagging that includes a helpful case study.